 Contact Us for a Free Consultation (213) 542-0979

-When it comes to assault with a deadly weapon cases in the Lancaster courthouse, you're typically going to face prison, especially if the weapon that was being used was a gun.
+When it comes to assault with a deadly weapon case in the Lancaster courthouse, you're typically going to face prison, especially if the weapon that was being used was a gun.

-Gun enhancements now, especially for gang cases and other violent felonies, are very serious.
+Gun enhancements now, especially for gang cases and other violent felonies, are severe.
 For example, if you commit a robbery with a gun, there's a 10-year enhancement that is tacked on the backend of that particular case.
 So, you'd be looking at the:

-• you'd be looking at an additional minimum two years for the robbery charge;
+• you'd be looking at an additional minimum of two years for the robbery charge;

 • with an assault with a deadly weapon case, you're looking probably at a maximum of six years;

-• if you add a gang allegation in there, that's an additional 10 years tacked on the back of the assault with a deadly weapon case.
+• if you add a gang allegation in there, that's an additional ten years tacked on the back of the assault with a deadly weapon case.

 So, in general, I would say, if you're in Lancaster and you've got an assault with a deadly weapon case pending, you're looking at prison.

-On the flip side, if we can show some sort of mitigating circumstance or if we can show a situation where it really shouldn't be charged as a felony, then we can try to get the Penal Code Section 245 reduced down to a misdemeanor, because assault with a deadly weapon is a wobbler.
+On the flip side, if we can show some mitigating circumstance or a situation where it really shouldn't be charged as a felony, then we can try to get Penal Code Section 245 reduced to a misdemeanor because assault with a deadly weapon is a wobbler.

 It can be filed as a felony or a misdemeanor.
-As long as you're not convicted of a felony, you're in a much better position.
-You're unlikely to go to jail.
-You don't have a strike on your record.
+If you're acquitted of a felony, you're in a much better position.
+You're unlikely to go to jail, and you don't have a strike on your record.

-Some people don't realize that if you're charged with assault with a deadly weapon and you're convicted and you admit that you used a weapon, then that's a strike.
+Some people don't realize that if you're charged with assault with a deadly weapon and you're convicted, and you admit that you used a gun, then that's a strike.

-So, then you'd have a violent felony on your record and you'd be looking at prison time and a much higher percentage of time served because of the strike aspect related to the case.
+If you had a violent felony on your record, you'd be looking at prison time and a much higher percentage of time served because of the striking aspect of the case.

 Misdemeanor vs. Felony Sentencing for Assault with Deadly Weapon